doncicuto/glim/README.md

 Finally I decided to develop my own simple identity management system that can be used with LDAP bind operations for authentication purposes and stores my team users accounts and group information.
 I wanted that simple server to spoke enough LDAP for my authentication purposes.

-If you're looking for a full LDAP server replacement that fully understands schemas or complex search filters, please use the serious battle-tested staff, but if you want to:
+If you're looking for a full LDAP server replacement that fully understands schemas or complex search filters, please use the serious battle-tested staff, but if you want a server that can:

-- Use LDAP authentication with your applications
+- Answer LDAP authentication (bind) and search queries sent by your applications
+- Store your users and groups in a SQL database (Postgres or SQLite)
 - Manage your users with simple CLI commands
-- Have a simple REST API that you can use with your applications
+- Provide a simple REST API that you can use with your applications
-- Use a simple server for your automated tests...
+- Be used for your automated tests...

 please try Glim and help me to improve it and visit the [wiki](https://github.com/doncicuto/glim/wiki) for more information about Glim (configuration examples, docker, advanced topics...)